gawadx1/100-days-building-ai-products/README.md

 ---

-### Day 25 — Pinecone وManaged Vector DBs
+### Day 25 — Pinecone & Managed Vector DBs

-انتقل من Chroma المحلية لـ Pinecone السحابية. ابنِ RAG يشتغل على الإنترنت.
+Move from local Chroma to cloud-hosted Pinecone.
+Build a RAG that runs on the internet.

 **`VectorDB` · `Cloud`**